-- The practice manager told us that any treatment was fully explained prior to the procedure and that people then made informed decisions about their care. - Pre-consultations were offered to patients prior to treatment to ensure patients were fully informed and gave consent.
-For example, a pre-travel risk assessment and consultation was carried out for all patients requiring pre-travel advice and vaccinations.
-We saw evidence that all staff who delivered these consultations had been trained appropriately. - Staff understood the relevant consent and decision-making requirements of legislation and guidance, including the Mental Capacity Act 2005.
-When providing care and treatment for children and young people, staff carried out assessments of capacity to consent in line with relevant guidance. - Where a patient's mental capacity to consent to care or treatment was unclear the GP assessed the patient's
+- We saw that people receiving travel vaccinations were required to give written consent. - The practice manager told us that any treatment was fully explained prior to the procedure and that people then made informed decisions about their care. - Pre-consultations were offered to patients prior to treatment to ensure patients were fully informed and gave consent. - Staff understood the relevant consent and decision-making requirements of legislation and guidance, including the Mental Capacity Act 2005.
+When providing care and treatment for children and young people, staff carried out assessments of capacity to consent in line with relevant guidance.

-- capacity and, recorded the outcome of the assessment.
+- Where a patient's mental capacity to consent to care or treatment was unclear the GP assessed the patient's capacity and, recorded the outcome of the assessment.
 A GP told us that risk monitoring was carried out for all patients who required procedures to be carried out.
 We were told that procedures would not be carried out if the patient was unsure or if there was any doubt about their understanding of the procedure they required. - The practice offered Language Line interpreter services as an additional method to ensure that patients understood the information provided to them prior to treatment. - The provider offered full, clear and detailed information about the cost of consultations and treatments, including tests and further appointments.
 We saw evidence of fees displayed in the patient waiting room, in patient leaflets and also on the practice website.
 The practice manager told us that fees were explained to patients prior to consent for procedures and was discussed as part of the pre-consultation process.